pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 ### Learning efficiently: the shortest learning path

-Avoiding distractions, for example, having to interrupt my flow in order to review other references for the same topic, as well as not really knowing the best sequence of topics that I need to learn in order to accomplish my goal are recurrent problems for me; a personalized learning path with minimal distractions is necessary.
+Distractions like having to interrupt my flow in order to review other references for the same topic, or not really knowing the best sequence of topics that I need to study in order to accomplish my learning goals, are recurrent problems for me; a personalized learning path with minimal distractions is necessary.

-Computing the shortest path between two nodes in the network becomes useful for a student that wants to learn a _target_ concept given a starting _concept_.
-The starting concept represents what the student already knows, whereas the target concept represents what they want to learn.
+Computing the shortest path between two nodes in the network becomes useful for a student that wants to learn a target concept/node given a starting concept/node.
+The starting node represents what the student already knows, whereas the target node represents what they want to learn.

 Concatenating the content of each node in the shortest parth between two concepts